 While technically billed as a Regency Romance, this book is set in Egypt when the “rules” for British peers were a tad relaxed.
 Both characters are unknowingly pining away for one another, leading to a fun slow-burn romance.

 Welcome to Elizabeth Hoyt’s Maiden Lane Series.
 There’s a good variety of types of settings and storylines–you’ve got dark, gritty London murder mysteries, 18th century Batman, lovable pirates, lady playwrights, sexy bodyguards, a street urchin learning how to be fancy… and really, really great steam!

 Sophie Jordan has many fantastic books, including this one.
 They feature excellent spicy scenes, with a slow burn romance and strong female leads and repressed, burly men who war between their honor and desire.

-You will love the main characters of Loretta Chase’sbooks.
-They aren’t always the brightest and almost always are flawed in a very human believable way, and it’s reflected in the writing with great humor.
+You will love the main characters of Loretta Chase’s books.
+They aren’t always the brightest characters and are almost always flawed in a very human believable way, and it’s reflected in the writing with great humor.

 Pride and Prejudice by Jane Austen is a classic historical romance and is often many readers’ gateway to the treasure trove of the historical romance novel genre.
 This absolute classic is a must-read.